devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 45: Redundant Doc Comment_

 ## Bracket Hell
-One thing you might have already encountered when building an app with Flutter, is how easily you end up with a very deeply needed build method that might look a little something like this:
+One thing you might have already encountered when building an app with Flutter is how easily you end up with a very deeply needed build method that might look a little something like this:

 ```dart
 ...